jonnakarlsson/GrailsSurvey/README.md

+## Grails Survey Application

-# A Survey Application written in Grails
+### This is a simple Survey Application written in Grails.

-This application...
+To be used in order to...:

+- Create survey questions
+- Collect and store survey answers
+- Read and export answer statistics